carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 ### What does it mean for biology?

 - It is making computation more **sustainable**.
 Computers can **scale**.
 Training a biologist can take a very long time, and it is expensive.
 For a biologist to build a model manually can take a very long time.
 Replicating a machine learning model is fast and cheaper.

 Let’s look at some examples of how machine learning is being used in biology research.

-### What does it mean for biology?
-- It is making computation more **sustainable**.
-Computers can **scale**.
-Training a biologist can take a very long time and it is expensive.
-For a biologist to Replicating a machine learning model is fast and cheaper.

-Let’s look at some examples of how machine learning is being used in biology research.
 * Fitness trackers.
 * MonBaby tracks your baby’s breathing movements and sleep position, transmitting important alerts directly to your smartphone.
 Made to help prevent SIDS.
 * [Solid-state lithium ion batteries](https://tomkat.stanford.edu/research/designing-better-battery-machine-learning)